Madhavrao Scindia: Ministerial appointments

 The 1984 election brought Scindia his first experience as a minister.
 He made his mark as an excellent administrator during his stint as Railways Minister (22 October 1986 – 1 December 1989) in the Rajiv Gandhi Ministry.

 Prime Ministers P. V. Narasimha Rao made him Minister for Civil Aviation.
 He faced a turbulent period of agitation by the staff of the domestic carrier, Indian Airlines, and as part of a strategy of disciplining the workforce, he leased a number of aircraft from Russia.
 Early in 1992 one of these aircraft crashed, though without any loss of life, and Scindia promptly submitted his resignation.
 Although not known to be too finicky about such notions as ministerial accountability, the prime minister accepted his resignation.
 Scindia was later reinducted into the Cabinet in 1995 as Minister for Human Resource Development.
 Scindia is also credited with setting up the Indian Institute of Information Technology and Management (IIITM) at Gwalior as an institution of repute, which got renamed after Atal Bihari Vajpayee as ABV-IIITM.

-Opposition Years
+Opposition years

 After the defeat of the Indian National Congress in the 1989 Indian general election, Scindia became a prominent member of the opposition.
 In 1990, after the fall of the V. P. Singh government, the Congress provided external support to the Samajwadi Janata Party (Rashtriya) government of Chandra Shekhar.
-Scindia was appointed president of the Board for Cricket in India (BCCI), a post he held until his 3-year term expired in 1993.
+Scindia was appointed president of the Board of Control for Cricket in India (BCCI), a post he held until his 3-year term expired in 1993.